MatthewMeade/CaffeineTracker/spec.md

     drink_id UUID NOT NULL REFERENCES drinks(id),

-    quantity INTEGER NOT NULL DEFAULT 1, -- Number of drinks consumed

     consumed_at TIMESTAMP WITH TIME ZONE NOT NULL, -- Date and time of consumption

     created_at TIMESTAMP WITH TIME ZONE DEFAULT CURRENT_TIMESTAMP